dnaxel/WNV-seroprevalence/README.md

 ```

 ### Set your API key:
-To produce the map plot (figure 1 of the publication), an API key to download Stadia maps is needed.
+To produce the map plot (figure 1 of the publication), an API key for downloading Stadia maps is needed.
 The key can be obtained at the webpage https://client.stadiamaps.com/signup/.
 Then, edit the code at line 278 to add your API key:

 ```{r}
 API.key <- "your-api-key"